run-llama/llama_index/docs/core_modules/query_modules/structured_outputs/query_engine.md

 # Query Engines + Pydantic Outputs

-Using `index.as_query_engine()` and it's underlying `RetreiverQueryEngine`, we can support structured pydantic outputs without an additional LLM calls (in contrast to a typical output parser.)
+Using `index.as_query_engine()` and it's underlying `RetrieverQueryEngine`, we can support structured pydantic outputs without an additional LLM calls (in contrast to a typical output parser.)

 Every query engine has support for integrated structured responses using the following `response_mode`s in `RetrieverQueryEngine`:
 - `refine`